Mathematics

 MA 251: Geometry

-Credits 3An informal summary of elementary Euclidean geometry, a formal modern development of the basic concepts of elementary geometry, non-Euclidean geometry, and a selection of topics in advanced Euclidean geometry.
+This course is an informal summary of elementary Euclidean geometry, a formal modern development of the basic concepts of elementary geometry, non-Euclidean geometry, and a selection of topics in advanced Euclidean geometry.
+Offered spring semester of even numbered years.

 MA 271: Calculus III